SoumyaMukhija/k-core-cluster/README.md

 iteratively removing vertices until no vertex with a degree < k is left.
 Each node in the remaining graph has at least k neighbors within the subset.
 Every graph has a unique k-core.
-In the implementation proposed in this report, we have generated the largest subgraph possible with each node having k or more than k degrees
+In the implementation proposed in this report, we have generated the largest subgraph possible with each node having k or more than k degrees.

+The bit-sequence taken at the end is random.